networknext/next/docs/run_your_own_client_and_server.md

 export NEXT_BUYER_PRIVATE_KEY="<your buyer private key>"
 ```

-The Network Next SDK will now pick up your buyer private key from this environment var, so you don't need to check it in your codebase.
-The private key links your server to the buyer you created in the previous step.
+The Network Next SDK will now pick up your buyer private key from this environment var and link your server to the buyer you created in the previous step.

 Make sure that UDP port 50000 is open to receive packets via firewall rule in google cloud for your VM.
 For instructions how to do this, read this StackOverflow page: [https://stackoverflow.com/questions/21065922/how-to-open-a-specific-port-such-as-9090-in-google-compute-engine]